 Every meeting, whether offsite, onsite, one-on-one, or department-wide, lives and dies by a meeting agenda.
 The success of your offsite meeting is largely determined by its organization and planning.
 Your agenda should include:

 With the organization of a meeting agenda, you’ll be able to have clear outcomes for the day.
 At any time throughout the day, everyone will be able to see the next steps that need to be taken.
-Take a look at this selection of meeting agendas by Hugo if you need some inspiration.
+Take a look at our selection of meeting agendas if you need some inspiration.

 The main focus of an offsite meeting is to generate ideas and create a fun event where everyone can participate.
 Throughout the course of your meeting, remember to give people space to communicate openly.
 Nothing is more of a meeting killer at an offsite location than getting lectured by one team member in leadership.